ETHZ-RobotX/SuperMegaBot/docs/core-software/installation_core.md

 ## Hardware related software

 To get everything running on the real robot, you also need to follow the steps described in the [documentation of the hardware related ROS packages](../robot-operation/installation_hw_packages.md).

+## Setting aliases for quick connection with SMB

+Refer to the [HowToSimplifyAccess](../robot-operation/HowToSimplifyAccess.md) to learn on how to simplify the SSH connection to NUC computer and Jetson Xavier on SMB.